jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 81:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 81.0.4044.2000-beta -IncludePrerelease

 If you are using Chrome version 80:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 80.0.3987.10600